boldingd/EclipsePhaseContent/Locus.md

 > **anarcat**: *In theory*, potentially.
 > In practice, *probably* not, both because OSI never signed up to their economic system — they didn't join the Locus Federation — and because in practice you've got to be ready to hack your way past someone's security and deal with how they respond.
 >
-> And actually, your rep matters here, too, because rather someone would actually try to repossess your stuff or not depends on your (and their) social-credit scores.
+> And actually, your rep matters here, too, because whether someone would actually try to repossess your stuff or not depends on your (and their) social-credit scores.
 >
 > **rategorytheory**: So if *in practice* they never actually deal with the hassle of confiscating someone's personal property, *how is this not just Extropianism*?
 >